angelyoung24/productlandingpage/readme.txt

+Creating a mock product landing page for a fake company that happens to be named after myself.

-This is for freecodecamp.
+This is for freecodecamp's Responsive Web Development Certificate.

 The user story is below:

 User Story #1: My product landing page should have a header element with a corresponding id="header".
 User Story #2: I can see an image within the header element with a corresponding id="header-img".
 A company logo would make a good image here.